ga-wdi-curriculum/js-scope/context.md

 ### Answer

-In the first case, `this` behaves like we would expect, (it references `instructor` since it's inside a function attached to an `instructor`.
+In the first case, `this` behaves like we would expect.
+It references `instructor` since it's inside a function attached to an `instructor`.

 In the second case, `this` is inside an anonymous function, so it refers to the global object.

-Note that this issue frequently appears anytime we use a callback / anonymous function, such as:
+Note that this issue frequently appears anytime we use a callback / anonymous function, such as...
 * using `setTimeout()` or `setInterval()` to schedule callbacks
 * using `forEach()` or other iteration functions
 * for event listeners passed into `someElement.addEventListener()`